lawrencecandilas/atari-2600/Tic Tac Toe/README.md

 So I decided to clean it up and finish it.

 Not yet tested on a real Atari 2600.
 Well tested in Javatari and somewhat in Z26.

 ## How To Play

-If you don't know how to play Tic-Tac-Toe:
+Just in case you don't know how to play Tic-Tac-Toe:

 - You are either X or O, X always moves first.
 - You and the other player take turns placing your symbol in one of 9 squares on a 3x3 grid.